decentraland/old-documentation/_posts/development-guide/2018-01-07-publishing.md

 > Tip: `dcl deploy` runs a `dcl build`, which checks the scene for type errors more strictly than running `dcl start`.
 If these errors can't be avoided (eg: they happen in an external library) and they don't impact the scene, you can use `dcl deploy  --skip-build`  to skip the `dcl build` step and deploy the scene as it is.

-## Publish from a physical Ledger device
+## Publish from a hardware wallet

-Instead of storing your LAND tokens in a Metamask account, you may find it more secure to store them in a [Ledger](https://www.ledger.com/) device that's physically plugged in to your computer.
+Instead of storing your LAND tokens in a Metamask account, you may find it more secure to store them in a hardware wallet device, such as a [Ledger](https://www.ledger.com/) or a [Trezor](https://trezor.io/), that's physically plugged in to your computer.

-If you're using one of these, the process of uploading content to your LAND is slightly different.
+If you're using one of these devices, you can link the hardware wallet to Metamask to enable signing messages, while keeping the tokens more secure.
+See [this article from Metamask](https://metamask.zendesk.com/hc/en-us/articles/360020394612-How-to-connect-a-Trezor-or-Ledger-Hardware-Wallet) for instructions to connect your account.

-1. Plug your Ledger device in.
-Your parcels in Decentraland should be associated with that same wallet.
-2. Run `dcl deploy --https` from the scene's folder.

-    > Tip: If there are files in your project folder that you don't want to deploy, list them in the _.dclignore_ file.

-3. A browser tab will open, showing what parcels you're deploying to.
-Click **Sign and Deploy**.

-    > Note: Currently, the certificate is self-signed, so your browser might give you a warning before launching the page.
-The warning is displayed only because the certificate is self-signed by your machine, please ignore it and carry on.

-4. The Ledger device will then ask you for a confirmation, which you must give by pushing the device's buttons.
+Once your hardware wallet can be used via Metamask, you can deploy following the same steps as if your tokens were on a Metamask account.

 ## Scene overwriting